Sunday, 12 November 2023

 ARCHITECTURE

-The temple consists of sanctum sanctorum, antarala, ardha mandapam and a mukha mandapam.
+The temple consists of sanctum sanctorum, antarala, ardha mandapam, and a mukha mandapam.
 The complete temple was built with sandstone.
 The sanctum sanctorum is on a pada bandha adhistanam with vrudha kumudam and pattika.
 The bhitti starts with vedika.
 Brahma kantha pilasters with kalasam, kudam, plain mandi, palakai and Vettu pothyal.
-The niches / Deva kostas are of padra kostas with Padma jagathy, kadaka kumudam and yazhivari.
+The niches/Deva kostas are of padra kostas with Padma jagathy, kadaka kumudam, and yazhivari.
 Sculptures can be seen partially above the Kostas.
-The prastaram consists of valapi with lotus petals, kapotam with nasi kudus and viyyalavari. ( no full sculpture of viyyala is seen ).
+The prastaram consists of valapi with lotus petals, kapotam with nasi kudus, and viyyalavari. (no full sculpture of viyyala is seen).
 A recent period eka tala vesara vimanam is on the sanctum sanctorum.
-Shiva, Dakshinamurthy, Maha Vishnu and Brahma are on the greeva Kostas.
+Shiva, Dakshinamurthy, Maha Vishnu, and Brahma are on the greeva kostas.

 HISTORY AND INSCRIPTIONS

-As per the inscriptions, it was understood that Uma Maheswarar and Vinayagar metal / cheppu / copper images are worshipped in this temple.
+As per the inscriptions, it was understood that Uma Maheswarar and Vinayagar metal/cheppu/copper images are worshipped in this temple.

-The Sand stone Murugan idol in the mukha mandapam belongs to 11th Century Chozha period.
+The Sandstone Murugan idol in the mukha mandapam belongs to 11th Century Chozha period.

 POOJAS AND CELEBRATIONS